 There are many gifts you can give away during your life to individuals that, providing you keep to strict limits, are typically completely free of inheritance tax no matter how long you live after making them.
 These include:

 There is a lot of advanced planning that needs to take place when considering inheritance and minimising the potential tax liability.

-Our experts are on hand to support you through the journey, they will work with you to understand your specific circumstances and based on their knowledge of the IHT market will make recommendations as to the best way to minimise the inheritance tax bill for your loved ones.
+Our experts are on hand to support you through the journey.
+They will work with you to understand your specific circumstances and based on their knowledge of inheritance tax and will make recommendations as to the best way to minimise the inheritance tax bill for your loved ones.

 If you would like to discuss your options with one of our experts please do not hesitate to give us a call on 02084327334 or email email@example.com.